The New Solo Album from Long John Makkay

 First, the folks at Roots Spell Records — wonderful people who care deeply about songwriting and the roots of music.
 They inspired me to deliver a passionate album with a lot of good karma.
 Also, working with

-Dave Banks, who produced the album, and did an amazing job of preserving the magic of the demos, Dave also alongside me played some wonderful acoustic guitar, mandolin solos, electric guitar and piano.
+Dave Banks, who produced the album, preserving the magic of the demos, and alongside me playing acoustic guitars, mandolin solos, electric guitar and piano.

-Ben Nichols brought a new texture and foundation to the songs with upright bass — something I’ve never used before on a record.
+Ben Nichols brought a new texture with upright bass — something I’ve never used before on a record.

 We also have the exceptional musical talents of fiddle player Sam Barrett, whose playing adds wonderful depth to the folk elements and power to the ballads.